 Price is in GBP (British Pounds, £).
 This service is offered *worldwide*, to all countries.
-Profits from Minifree operations are used to fund research/development on osboot and libreboot.
+Minifree sales are conducted specifically to fund research/development on osboot and libreboot.

 Minifree recommends osboot, instead of Libreboot, but will give you Libreboot if requested.
 Learn the differences between Libreboot/osboot on the Minifree FAQ.

-Please ask before ordering this, to know if your system is suitable for this service.
-Minifree will flash coreboot, osboot, libreboot or heads firmware, as per your specification.
+Please ask before ordering this service, to know if your system is suitable for this service.
+Minifree will flash coreboot, osboot, libreboot or heads* firmware, as per your specification.
 When you order, instructions will be provided for sending your machine in for servicing.

 In general, your product will also be serviced and refurbished to the fullest extent that is feasible, or at the very least, fully cleaned.

 *If compatible, Heads can be installed instead of osboot.
 Heads is another coreboot distro, with an automated build system similar to osboot’s, but Heads standardizes on Linux with u-root and busybox, whereas osboot prioritizes giving the choice of several different payload configurations in coreboot (the default recommended one is the GRUB bootloader, which goes in the main boot flash).

 You must include the CPU yourself, but I will do the quad-core mod at no additional cost.
 This involves soldering 1 wire and snapping a few pins on the CPU itself, ready for installation.

 Recommended CPUs: Core 2 Quad Q9000 or QX9300.